chandanravi54/life-skills-track/prevention-of-sexual-harassment.md

 ## What kind of behavior cause sexual harassment?

-#### Sexual harassment includes such behavior as...<br>
-• Unwanted letters, telephone calls, or materials of a sexual nature.<br>
+1. Unwanted letters, telephone calls, or materials of a sexual nature.
-• Unwanted pressure for sexual favors.<br>
+2. Unwanted pressure for sexual favors.
-• Unwanted deliberate touching, leaning over, cornering, or pinching.<br>
+3. Unwanted deliberate touching, leaning over, cornering, or pinching.
-• Unwanted sexual looks or gestures.<br>
+4. Unwanted sexual looks or gestures.
-• Actual or attempted rape or sexual assault.<br>
+5. Actual or attempted rape or sexual assault.
-• Unwanted pressure for dates.<br>
+6. Unwanted pressure for dates.
-• Unwanted sexual teasing, jokes, remarks, or questions.<br>
+7. Unwanted sexual teasing, jokes, remarks, or questions.
-• Referring to an adult as a girl, hunk, doll, babe, or honey.<br>
-• Whistling at someone
-, Cat calls., Sexual comments, Turning work discussions into sexual topics.<br>
-• Sexual innuendos or stories.<br>
-• Asking about sexual fantasies, preferences, or history.<br>
-• Personal questions about social or sexual life.<br>
-• Sexual comments about a person's clothing, anatomy, or looks.<br>
-• Kissing sounds, howling, and smacking lips.<br>
-• Telling lies or spreading rumors about a person's personal sex life.<br>
+8. Telling lies or spreading rumors about a person's personal sex life.
+9. Sexual comments about a person's clothing, anatomy, or looks.
+10. Personal questions about social or sexual life.

 ## What would you do in case you face or witness any incident or repeated incidents of such behavior?